fractastical/ar/README.md

                           g2))
                  g1))

     I'm using a rather interesting technique here.
-I realized that `(fn (a (b)) ...)` could be statically translated into `(fn (a _) (apply (fn (b) ...) _))` In other words, by applying nested functions, you end up destructuring the arguments.
-But in Arc, destructuring is very lax: if you supply a smaller or bigger list than expected, it'll just return nil rather than error.
+I realized that `(fn (a (b)) ...)` can be statically translated into `(fn (a _) (apply (fn (b) ...) _))` In other words, by applying nested functions, you end up destructuring the arguments.
+But in Arc, destructuring is very lax: if you supply a smaller or bigger list than expected, it'll just return `nil` rather than throw an error.
 That's why the `racket-lambda`s above are more complicated.
 This can be changed by parameterizing `ac-fn-rigid-destructuring?`.